mitre/kvh_geo_fog_3d/PACKAGING.md

 You must already have a release repository ready.
 It should be located under the Gitlab group DART-release, and should have the suffix "-release".
 It should be initialized with a README.md.

+NOTE: If you get a failure in the "rosdep update" section, check to make sure that if you need a proxy, it's set up on that terminal!
+The test is to run "rosdep update" yourself and make sure that it doesn't throw errors.

 ## Generating local debian

 ### Bloom for Debian files